ryan5anderson/AutoFileForm/scripts/README.md

 ```

 The script will:
-1. Prompt you to select a college (1 for Arizona State, 2 for Michigan State)
+1. Prompt you to select a college (1 for Arizona State, 2 for Michigan State, 3 for West Virginia University, 4 for University of Pittsburgh)
 2. Clean existing images in the selected college folder
 3. Extract images from the PDF
 4. Categorize images based on product type